doctorcee/betfair_ladder_trader/README.md

 * Hard coded limit of 4 price ladders.
 * No support for LINE or ASIAN_HANDICAP betting type markets.
 * No facility to bet at Betfair SP.
+* Customised betting stakes are not supported.
+Stakes of £2,£4,£8,£16,£32,£64,£128,£256 are the only options available currently.
+* Lay bet stakes represent the amount that would be **won** and not the actual liability if the bet loses.